 Lewis & Dickstein, P.L.L.C. achieves a reduction from DUI OWI to Careless Driving

 On August 23, 2012, a client of LEWIS & DICKSTEIN, P.L.L.C., was thrilled to accept an offer from a Southeastern, Michigan prosecutor to reduce a charge of Operating While Intoxicated (OWI) to careless driving.
 The alleged “intoxicant” in the case was marijuana and not alcohol.
 We could tell you what jurisdiction but that would be a violation of our plea agreement.
 To say that such reductions are rare would be an understatement; however, we have been able to obtain reduced pleas in many of these cases.
 Prosecutors and city attorneys had reducing OWI cases to non-alcohol-related offenses and many judges will only begrudgingly accept these deals.

-Why can’t we tell you what prosecutor gave the deal?
+Why can’t we tell you which prosecutor gave the deal?
 Because they do not want the word to get out that such a reduction was authorized.
-It was a condition of the plea that we not tell anyone about the deal.
+It was a condition of the plea that we do not tell anyone about the deal.
 How did we get the reduction in charge?
-Tenacious, aggressive representation.
+Tenacious, aggressive, and effective representation.

 Facts of the OWI Case – Was Reduction of OWI to Careless Driving Possible?

 The facts of the case were that our client was pulled over for suspicion of OWI.
 He was driving and observed to be weaving “within his lane of traffic.”
 According to the officer, his wheels touched the lane marker for about 10 seconds.
 The officer pulled behind our client and then observed him change several lanes of traffic, using his turn signal but “failing to pause and check traffic while moving from each lane.”
 Finally, the officer claimed that our client made a turn that appeared to him to be an attempt to be evasive.
 The partners with LEWIS & DICKSTEIN, P.L.L.C. filed a Motion to Suppress arguing that the stop was illegal.
 Our client hoped to either have their case dismissed or achieve a reduction of the OWI charge to careless driving.